projf/isle/boards/verilator/README.md

 # Verilator/SDL Support

-By combining [Verilator](https://www.veripool.org/verilator/) and [SDL](https://www.libsdl.org), you can run Isle on your computer.
+By combining [Verilator](https://www.veripool.org/verilator/) and [SDL](https://www.libsdl.org), you can run Isle on another computer.
 Read [Verilog Simulation with Verilator and SDL](http://projectf.io/posts/verilog-sim-verilator-sdl/) for more details.
 Isle also supports physical FPGA [dev boards](../).

 Be aware that Isle typically runs several times slower in simulation than on an FPGA dev board.
 For Isle designs with a CPU, I see ~18 FPS on an Apple M1.
 Your mileage may vary.

+On macOS, colour rendering is incorrect on high-gamut displays due to the way LibSDL v2 handles colour spaces.
+The only fix I've found is to temporarily set your monitor to sRGB colour profile.
+I plan to move to LibSDL v3 at some point, but it's not a high priority right now.

 ## Designs